AaltoSciComp/scicomp-docs/aalto/cslinux.rst

 The primary user of the computer receives sudo rights by default.

 Sudo rights can also be requested for other users (requires approval from primary user).
 These requests can be sent to CS-IT.

+CS Linux computers are centrally managed, meaning that the centralized management should not be broken.
+Our support is mostly limited to reinstalling the computer, in cases where sudo rights have been used to change settings.